Prag066/fastapi_geo_assignment/README.md

 -> get the address id and pass to the aid parameter to delete the address from addressbook

 Note:
-1. aid refres address id which get be get from address_list endpoint
+1. aid refers address id which get be get from address_list endpoint
 2. This Application also using Logging on request and it is stored in the fastapi.log file.